Adherence to Core Values

 However, any content that requires a user account to access should only be used and accessed by that user.
 Please do not share materials that are restricted within your course.
 This is particularly true of videos that we create and provide.
 The reasons for this vary, but include: adherence to fair-use laws, protecting the privacy of individuals, and not presenting information out of context in ways that may cause that information to be misunderstood or misapplied.

 The identity of all students should be kept private and confidential.
 Unless you have been given express consent to share information about a student with someone not in the course, please do not do so.
+(This includes disclosing someone’s legal name, place of residence, occupation, etc. … again, without explicit consent to do so.)

 While we do allow students to take pictures or videos of their own tying, those images and videos must not contain any identifiable parts of another person without that person’s explicit consent.